 Over the past couple of years, my colleagues and I have talked about our practices being beyond full.
 It’s a nice problem to have, but it’s also disconcerting to think that there is an increased demand for mental health services overall.
 We have all seen in recent years more anxiety, more tension, and a constant stream of “worried well” knocking on our doors.
 Whereas usually we have ups and downs as far as how busy we are, the usual summer slump has not occurred for the past two years, and many of us are going into the fall—usually the end of a relatively quiet period—with our practices already full.
 Indeed, a poll last year indicated that up to 40% of our population was more anxious than they had been the year before.
 The responders cited safety, health, and finances as the biggest stressors, with politics and interpersonal relationships right behind.
+Good thing that products like a cbd muscle rub can be a life-saver.

 Some of us have joked about a “Trump Effect” since 2016, and regardless of what side of the aisle you tend towards, there is some truth to this, as the political situation in our country has been very unstable.
 Uncertainty and instability breeds anxiety, while a feeling of being in control often quells it.
 Mass shootings, impeachment hearings, fear of deportation, rising medical costs, and other stressors seem to be increasing, and the population as a whole feels out of control.
 The 24-hour news cycle that constantly interrupts our lives doesn’t help in the least.